 In cases without witnesses or physical evidence, proving consent often comes down to the defendant’s word against the alleged victim’s.
 So the defense attorney may try to undermine the victim’s credibility such as by pointing out inconsistencies in his/her testimony.

-What is “ineffective consent” in Nevada criminal law?
+What is “ineffective consent”?

 “Ineffective consent” is when a victim consents to a crime under circumstances that make his/her consent legally invalid.
 The three main scenarios of ineffective consent are: